General Instrument AY-3-8910: Bus system

 The AY-3-8910 is a simple finite-state machine.
 Its state of sixteen 8-bit registers are programmed over an 8-bit bus, which is used both for addressing and data.
 Reading or writing requires two cycles.
-For instance, a typical setup cycle puts the bus into "address mode" and reads the value on the bus to select a register, and then switches to "data mode" to set the contents of that register.
+For instance, a typical setup cycle puts the bus into "address mode" and writes the value onto the bus to select a register, and then switches to "data mode" to set the contents of that register.
 This bus was implemented natively on GI's own CPUs, but it had to be recreated in glue logic or with the help of an additional interface adapter such as the MOS Technology 6522 when the chip was used with the much more common MOS Technology 6502 or Zilog Z80 CPUs.

 There are only 16 registers, requiring only four bits of the 8-bit value indicated while in "address mode".
 In most examples, the four MSB bits of the value must be set to the factory default '0000' value when selecting a register.
 Incorrectly setting the MSB bits causes the chip to ignore the register change.
 GI did take orders for customized versions that responded only to MSB values other than '0000'.
 These allow the same processor to control more than one AY chip on the same bus (e.g. TurboSound for ZX Spectrum), using the MSB values as a chip select.
 There are many new-old-stock (NOS) chips on the secondary market with MSB bits factory set to a non-'0000' value.
 The non-'0000' value can cause significant developmental troubles for designers and repair technicians.
 Software must be written to identify the correct value of the MSB bits on any given chip.
 Also, software must be changed or hardware added to allow these factory-set-MSB chips to be used in place of the default '0000' chips.